Proactive Event Communications

 Be Transparent: Prior to the event, send a link to prospective attendees that includes safety protocols put into place for the event that are to be adhered to by the event organizer, hotel or venue, vendors and any partners involved in the event.
 Including these safety protocols as part of your invite and prior to event registration builds confidence in prospective attendees.
 F

-As we continue to navigate COVID-19, here are two rules of thumb to keep in mind for every event:
+As we continue to focus n safe meetings, here are two rules of thumb to keep in mind for every event: